What Is Somatic Breathwork? | Concept, Approach, and Techniques

 One of the core principles underlying Somatic Breathwork is that psychological wounding and emotional scars can get “embedded” or “crystallized” in the body (or soma), and if not properly released or digested stay there indefinitely.

-Not only will these emotional wounds and trauma affect us negatively on a subconscious level (often surfacing as a state of constant and unexplained stress and anxiety), they also cause the body (or body parts) to become tensed and contracted, as such inhibiting its normal, healthy function and an uninhibited flow of life energy.
+Not only will these emotional wounds and trauma affect us negatively on an unconscious or subconscious level (often surfacing as a state of constant and unexplained stress and anxiety), they also cause the body (or body parts) to become tensed and contracted, as such inhibiting its normal, healthy function and an uninhibited flow of life energy.

 Typically, the effect of bodily embedded trauma also affects the way we breathe, that is, we often don’t breathe fully and in an unlabored way, but rather breathe shallow and too fast, which more often than not brings additional health issues.